zoominlive/safetech-mono/DEPLOYMENT_SETUP.md

 │
 └── Frontend Workflow: Port 5000
     ├── URL: http://localhost:5000
-    ├── Vite dev server with proxy
+    ├── Vite dev server with HMR and proxy
     └── Connects to: /api/v1 (proxied to localhost:8080)
 ```